masui/EpisoPass-vps/README.md

 Then why not generating passwords from such personal episodic memories?

-EpisoPass lets you generate passwords based on your secret memories.
+EpisoPass lets you generating passwords based on your secret memories.
 If you cannot forget your secret memories, you can never lose your password generated from them.